den347fft/adbloker/README.md

 # This is adbloker for google chrome
-- # how unpack it
+- # how to use it on chrome
    - ### go to chrome://extensions/
    - ### Turn on develop mode
       - <img src="https://isc.sans.edu/diaryimages/images/exchrome1.png">